midtown-ai/glossary/glossary/n.md

 # Neural Network

  * If your neural network consists of [Biological Neuron], see [Brain]
- * If your neural network consists of [Artificial Neuron], see [Artificial Neural Network]
+ * If your neural network consists of [Artificial Neuron], see [Artificial Neural Network] or [Convolutional Neural Network]

  See also [N], ...

 # Neural Network Interpretability

  There is a growing sense that neural networks need to be interpretable to humans.
 The field of neural network interpretability has formed in response to these concerns.
-As it matures, two major threads of research have begun to coalesce: [feature visualization] and [attribution][Feature Attribution].
+As it matures, two major threads of research have begun to coalesce: [feature visualization] and [ feature attribution].

  See also [N], ...